|

 direction that they are in the IBA.
 A large billboard identifying

-the 30 target species, and providing other information, has proved
+the 30 target species, and providing other information, has

-web site (www.cardenplainimportantbirdarea.com) with extensive
+to look.
+This web site (www.cardenplainimportantbirdarea.com)

-who seek to attract business from birders.
-We have supplied local
+by local advertisers who seek to attract business from birders.

-service providers with “Welcome Birders” signs to
+We have supplied local service providers with “Welcome

-display in their windows.
-The village of Kirkfield also posts
+Birders” signs to display in their windows.
+The village

-“Welcome Birders” on their community display boards.
+of Kirkfield also posts “Welcome Birders” on their

-We have developed and published a Carden Nature Guide with details
+community display boards.
+We have developed and published a

-of potential bird sightings through out the IBA area.
+through out the IBA area.

 The